Muhammad-Midhlaj/Mobile-Device-Redirection-Script/README.md

  <?php
   include 'redirect.php';
 ?>
-and also you can use html file too
 ```
+And also you can use html file too

 ## Requirements